Goumenissa: Macedonian Struggle

-By 1899, the Bulgarian guerrillas of the Internal Macedonian-Adrianople Revolutionary Organisation (IMRO) turned against Ottoman authorities.
+By 1899, the Bulgarian komitadjis of the Internal Macedonian-Adrianople Revolutionary Organisation (IMRO) turned against Ottoman authorities.
 Gradually, tensions increased among the followers of the Patriarchate of Constantinople (mostly Greeks) and those of the Bulgarian Exarchate (mostly Bulgarians) to the point of armed conflict.

-The rioting in Macedonia, the atrocities of Bulgarian guerrilla troops against Greek locals and especially the death of Pavlos Melas (killed by Turks in 1904) caused intense nationalistic feelings in Greece.
+The rioting in Macedonia, the atrocities of Bulgarian komitadjis troops against Greek locals and especially the death of Pavlos Melas (killed by Turks in 1904) caused intense nationalistic feelings in Greece.
 This led to the decision to send more Greek guerrilla troops in order to thwart Bulgarian efforts.